 - Short teaching videos—provide a unique opportunity to learn about lupus from experts and hear directly from lupus patients.

-The resources are also appropriate for teaching more general concepts such as health disparities, management of chronic disease, cultural competence and coordination of care.
+The resources are also appropriate for teaching more general concepts such as health disparities, management of chronic disease, cultural humility, and coordination of care.

-If you are an educator at a medical or health profession school who is interested in reviewing our complimentary educational resources and considering them for use in your teachings, Please complete the short form below to gain access to our resources and teaching tools.
+If you are an educator at a medical school (MD, DO, PA, NP) who is interested in reviewing our complimentary educational resources and considering them for use in your teachings, please complete the short form below to gain access to our resources and teaching tools.
 You will receive an email to the address you provide in this form with an access web link that houses our full library of resources and teaching tools.

 Privacy: The information you are providing will not be shared with any 3rd parties.
 This information will only be used for our tracking purposes and potential email communications from the Lupus Initiative to you.
 You can send us an email via our contact form at any time to have your information removed from our database.